-5. Flood Hazards

-- a.
-Subdivisions involving land designated as special flood hazard areas shall be reviewed to determine whether such proposals will be reasonably safe from flooding and shall meet the following requirements: - 1) Permits.
-Prior to preliminary approval, the Planning Board shall review the proposed development to assure that all necessary permits have been received from those government agencies from which approval is required by Federal and State law including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
-1334. - 2) Minimization of Flood Damage.
-Sufficient evidence (constructions drawings, grading and land treatment plans) shall be submitted so as to allow the Planning Board to determine that: - i) All such proposals are consistent with the need to minimize flood damage;

-- ii) All public utilities and facilities, such as sewer, gas, electrical, and water systems are located, and constructed to minimize or eliminate flood damage; - iii) Adequate drainage is provided so as to reduce exposure to flood hazards; and, - iv) New and replacement water and sewer systems (including on-site systems) are located, designed, and constructed to minimize infiltration and avoid impairment. - 3) Elevation and flood-proofing records.
-The subdivider shall obtain and maintain records of elevations and flood-proofing levels for all new or substantially improved structures, whether or not such structures contain a basement. - 4) Base flood elevation data shall be provided for subdivision proposals and other proposed development which contains at least fifty (50) lots or five acres, whichever is less.
+- 6) The APPLICANT/OWNER shall bear final responsibility for the installation, construction and disposition of all EROSION and SEDIMENT control measures required by these regulations.
+The APPLICANT/OWNER and construction SITE operator shall maintain all EROSION and SEDIMENT control measures in effective working condition. - 7) The City Engineer shall require the posting of a letter of credit or other acceptable form of security to ensure the actual construction and installation of the EROSION and SEDIMENT control measures and to cover the cost of revegetating all disturbed areas on the SITE, prior to any earth disturbing activity. - 8) In addition to local approval, the APPLICANT shall be responsible for obtaining any required State and Federal permits.
+Permits may include an Environmental Protection Agency (EPA) STORM WATER permit, NH Department of Environmental Services Site Specific permit, or a State wetlands permit. - E) Flood Hazards - 1) SUBDIVISIONS involving land designated as special FLOOD HAZARD AREAS shall be reviewed to determine whether such proposals will be reasonably safe from flooding and shall meet the following requirements: - a) Permits.
+Prior to preliminary approval, the PLANNING BOARD shall review the proposed development to assure that all necessary permits have been received from those government agencies from which approval is required by Federal and State law including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
+1334. - b) Minimization of Flood Damage.
+Sufficient evidence (constructions drawings, grading and land treatment plans) shall be submitted so as to allow the PLANNING BOARD to determine that: - (i) All such proposals are consistent with the need to minimize flood damage; - (ii) All public utilities and facilities, such as sewer, gas, electrical, and water systems are located, and constructed to minimize or eliminate flood damage; - (iii)Adequate drainage is provided so as to reduce exposure to flood hazards; and, - (iv)New and replacement water and sewer systems (including on-site systems) are located, designed, and constructed to minimize infiltration and avoid impairment. - c) Elevation and flood-proofing records.
+The SUBDIVIDER shall obtain and maintain records of elevations and flood-proofing levels for all new or substantially improved structures, whether or not such structures contain a basement. - d) Base flood elevation data shall be provided for SUBDIVISION proposals and other proposed development which contains at least fifty (50) LOTS or five acres, whichever is less.